New York Septic Tank Regulations — 10 NYCRR Appendix 75-A

 - Includes greywater-system design (75 gpd/bedroom base flow).

-If you are buying a tank for a NY install, your licensed designer will reference both the Appendix and the Handbook.
-It's worth reading the Handbook introduction yourself — many of the "why" decisions are in the Handbook rather than the terse administrative code.
+If you're buying a tank for a New York installation, your licensed designer will use both the Appendix and the Handbook.
+It's helpful to read the Handbook's introduction yourself, as it explains many decisions not covered in the administrative code.

 Intermediate-Sized Systems — NYSDEC Jurisdiction

-For systems above Appendix 75-A threshold (typically >1,000 gpd or multiple-dwelling subdivisions), authority shifts to the NY State Department of Environmental Conservation (DEC).
-DEC's Design Standards for Intermediate Sized Wastewater Treatment Systems (2014 edition, currently in force) covers:
+For systems that exceed the Appendix 75-A threshold (usually more than 1,000 gallons per day or for multiple-dwelling areas), the NY State Department of Environmental Conservation (DEC) takes over.
+Their 2014 Design Standards for Intermediate Sized Wastewater Treatment Systems cover these larger systems.

 - Subdivisions, small communities, and commercial developments.